-Figure 6-44.
+Figure 6-48.
 QoS Output Scheduling Configuration window

-You may assign the following values to the QoS classes to set the scheduling.
+The following values may be assigned to the QoS classes to set the scheduling.

 Parameter Description Max.
 Packets Specifies the maximum number of packets the above specified hardware priority class of service will be allowed to transmit before allowing the next lowest priority queue to transmit its packets.
 A value between 0 and 15 can be specified.